bbauska/W3Cx-5of5/README.md

 so you can have plenty of funny things you can do.
 Things like that, or things like this…
 Just to be able to use what this library proposes, you need to include the library.
-If you read the documentation, they will tell that you what you need to include...
+If you read the documentation, they will tell that you what you need to include&#155;
-Okay -let's open it in CodePen- ...you need to include this JavaScript file.
+Okay -let's open it in CodePen- &#155;you need to include this JavaScript file.
-And once you included this JavaScript file... a bit the same way we used the external library for plotting functions... then you can use some functionalities that come from the "paper.js" library.
+And once you included this JavaScript file&#155; a bit the same way we used the external library for plotting functions&#155; then you can use some functionalities that come from the "paper.js" library.
 You need to read the documentation to learn how to use it, but here is an example: a set of squares, animated squares, that follow the mouse.